 Intestacy rules in Northern Ireland

-In Scotland and Northern Ireland, a surviving partner who wasn’t married or in a civil partnership with the deceased has no automatic right to inherit their estate.
+In Scotland and Northern Ireland, a surviving spouse/partner has no automatic right to inherit the estate.
 If the deceased has not provided for their partner in some way, they have the right to file a claim to their inheritance.

 UK inheritance law regarding marriage

 UK inheritance law regarding married couples is different than in many European countries.
-Under UK inheritance law, marriage doesn’t result in jointly-owned matrimonial or community property unless such property is specifically placed under joint ownership by the couple.
-As there is no forced heirship in England and Wales, property can freely be given away during a person’s lifetime.
-However, such gifts may attract UK inheritance tax or gift tax, depending on when they were made.
+Under UK inheritance law, marriage doesn’t result in jointly-owned matrimonial or community property unless the couple specifically places such property under joint ownership.
+As there is no forced heirship in England and Wales, you can freely give away property during your lifetime.
+However, such gifts may attract UK inheritance tax or gift tax, depending on when you make them.

 Under UK property law, gifting is possible via trusts.
 This means there is a distinction between the legal owner of a property (the trustee) and the beneficial owner (the recipient).
 Trusts cannot be registered at the land registry.
-Information on updating property records with the UK land registry when someone dies can be found on the UK government website.
+You can find information on updating property records with the UK land registry when someone dies on the UK government website.

 Unclaimed inheritance in the UK